 For Baby

 Most parents fill the baby section of their registry with the visible essentials (the monitor, the bouncer, the swaddles) and leave a gap where the problem-solving equipment should be.
 These are the baby registry must-haves that answer the call.
-They handle the moments that blindside first-timers, and they’re the ones experienced parents consistently circle back to recommend.
+They handle the moments that blindsided me as a first-timer, and they’re the ones experienced parents consistently circle back to recommend.

 NoseFrida the SnotSucker: The Tool Every Parent Wishes They Had at 3 AM